capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/collection/create-collection/prepare-assets.md

 A Ternoa Collection is composed of three files: a profile picture image, a banner image and a metadata json file.
 The image files CID is nested into the metadata file and all are stored on IPFS (Interplanetary File Systems) with their dedicated hashes.

 IPFS (Interplanetary File Systems) is one of the solution we recommend to upload NFTs medias and other associated metadatas.
-Thus offchain datas are stored in a fully decentralized way and only the link to this metadata is stored on-chain as part of the NFT.
+Thus offchain data are stored in a fully decentralized way and only the link to this metadata is stored on-chain as part of the NFT.
 This link is frequently a fingerprint called a cryptographic ID (e.g. `Qmf5RHhnUjSCfCN9d1Ee6sUWxe3Eqvogw1cTsssrxAxtPn`).
 IPFS files are accessible using those hashes.

 Ternoa provides its own IPFS public nodes on different HTTP gateways based on the network environement: